albertllousas/functional-domain-driven-design/README.md

 Wow, a lot of fuzzy words, right?

-Now, I still feel that I know nothing, I had to review concepts time to time, but in this project I will try apply DDD, FP, hexagonal, microservices and kotlin in a real complex scenario in order to see how powerful they are.
+Now, I still feel that I know nothing, I had to review concepts time to time, but in this project I will to try apply DDD, FP, hexagonal, microservices and kotlin in a real complex scenario in order to see how powerful they are.